Interracial marriage: Middle East and North Africa

 From AD 839, Viking Varangian mercenaries who were in the service of the Byzantine Empire, notably Harald Sigurdsson, campaigned in North Africa, Jerusalem and other places in the Middle East during the Byzantine-Arab Wars.
 They interbred with the local population as spoils of warfare or through eventual settling with many Scandinavian Viking men taking Syrian or Anatolian women as wives.
 There is archaeological evidence the Vikings had established contact with the city of Baghdad, at the time the center of the Islamic Empire, and connected with the populace there.

-Regularly plying the Volga with their trade goods (furs, tusks, seal fat, seal boats and notably female slaves; the one period in the history of the slave-trade when females were priced higher than males), the Vikings were active in the Arab slave trade at the time.
-These slaves, most often Europeans that were captured from the coasts of Europe or during war periods, and sold to Arabic traders in Al-Andalus and the Emirate of Sicily.
+Regularly plying the Volga trade route with their trade goods (furs, tusks, seal fat, seal boats and notably female slaves; the one period in the history of the slave-trade when females were priced higher than males), the Vikings were active in the Arab slave trade at the time.
+The vikings supplied European saqaliba slaves to slavery in the Abbasid Caliphate via the Khazar slave trade and the Volga Bulgarian slave trade.
+These slaves, most often Europeans who were captured from the coasts of Europe or during war periods, and sold to Arabic traders to slavery in al-Andalus and the Emirate of Sicily.

+Foreign non-Muslim harem slave concubines often became the wives of their enslavers.
 Intermarriage was accepted in Arab society, though only if the husband was Muslim.
 It was a fairly common theme in medieval Arabic literature and Persian literature.
 For example, the Persian poet Nizami, who married his Central Asian Kipchak slave girl, wrote The Seven Beauties (1196).
 Its frame story involves a Persian prince marrying seven foreign princesses, who are Byzantine, Chinese, Indian, Khwarezmian, Maghrebian, Slavic and Tartar.
-Hadith Bayad wa Riyad, a 12th-century Arabic tale from Al-Andalus, was a love story involving an Iberian girl and a Damascene man.
+Hadith Bayad wa Riyad, a 12th-century Arabic tale from al-Andalus, was a love story involving an Iberian girl and a Damascene man.
 The Arabian Nights tale of "The Ebony Horse" involves the Prince of Persia, Qamar al-Aqmar, rescuing his lover, the Princess of Sana'a, from the Byzantine Emperor who also wishes to marry her.